JoeCreates/Lycan/checkstyle/README.md

 ### TODO Comments
 Incomplete code must not be added to Lycan.

-Throw an exception, return an error code, or refactor code with unhandled options or code paths instead of adding a TODO.
-Or open an issue.
+Throw an exception, return an error code, or refactor code with unhandled options or code paths.
+If a TODO must be added, label it with a link to the GitHub issue for the problem.

 ### Trace Usage
 Traces useful for debugging purposes should be commented out before commit.